hughobrien/zfs-remote-mirror/README.md

 	.....
 	root@knox# zpool status # is it done? root@knox# zpool detach
+	root@knox# rm -P /tmp/k

-*zpool* will give you some information about the speed of the operation and an estimated time to completion.
-Be aware that your drive is unlocked in this state, and you should detach it once the scrub has completed.
-It is possible to have it self-detach once completed, with a bit of scripting, but I think this may run afoul of any automated backups.
+*zpool status* will give you some information about the speed of the operation and an estimated time to completion.
+Be aware that your drive is unlocked in this state.

 Extra Encryption
 ----------------